Vyacheslav1557/docs/README.md

 Tester provides CRUD endpoints for these resources.
 All the tests (large data) is stored in S3 (seaweedfs).
 User sessions (auth) can change frequently, so they are stored in Valkey (Redis fork).

+Docker is used to evaluate solutions in an isolated environment.

+### Observer

 The websocket API is used for real-time solution updates notifications.
 So the user can see the results of his solution immediately.
 Without needing to reload the page.

-Docker is used to evaluate solutions in an isolated environment.

 ### Gate